 As you want to decrease the values of internal forces at the trimmed end, change the line load value.

-Last step in loads definition will be the change of the partial factor for quasi-permanent combination CO2.
-You can access the partial factor dialog from any defined combination by pen icon next to the combination rule.
+The last step in loads definition will be the change of the partial factor for quasi-permanent combination CO2.
+You can access the partial factor dialog from any defined combination by the pen icon next to the combination rule.
 Change the LC2 partial factor.

 Click on the Linear analysis icon to run it.
 To see the most compressed fields better, you can apply a filter for compression -1.4 MPa on the right side of the ribbon.
 These are the results you can see:

 Red areas represent compression and blue lines tension.
 If you want to reinforce the detail based on these results you can switch to Input/Edit.
 Results will remain in the background, but to show how to work with reinforcement, switch them off for the purpose of the tutorial.

 First item ST1 is used for stirrups modeling.
 Modify the diameter of the stirrups to 10 mm and change the distances between stirrups as 50 2500/17 a200.
 As you can see, you can combine several definitions of distances.
 This means, that first stirrup is positioned 50 mm from edge, then we fill 2.5 m by a division of 17 and fill the rest per 200 mm distance.

 Replace reinforcement item IB1 by another group of bars item – delete IB1 first.

 To add a new reinforcement item, use plus button and select the Group of bars in the Model section.

 Change the definition of GB4 bar shape to On more edges and then adjust the diameter.
 Then fill in the right order of edges to place the rebar into the desired position.